We would love to know what you have been doing since graduation. Please send updates via e-mail to: email@example.com.

 Taylor Clement – MS student, Western Washington University (marine genomics)

-Katelyn Dash – MS student, Lane Lab (BioSci/CELS) at URI.
+Katelyn (Dash) Walland – Lab Manager/Research Technician, Dr. Eve Marder’s lab Brandeis University; MS in Lane Lab (BioSci/CELS) at URI.

-Christopher Holland - PhD student, Texas A&M University, in animal behavior; taught middle school in Alaska in Spring 2014.
+Christopher Holland – PhD student, Texas A&M University (animal behavior); taught middle school in Alaska in Spring 2014.

 Nicholas Jouett – doing research at BIOS in Bermuda.